 10.38.9.5.2.2 MIMO BRP TXSS configuration

 All fields of EDMG BRP-TX packets used in MIMO BRP TXSS shall be transmitted with all transmit chains of the transmitter and use an EDMG PPDU defined for MIMO transmission in Clause 30.
 The TRN field of EDMG BRP-TX packets used in MIMO BRP TXSS shall consist of N orthogonal waveforms, where N is the number of transmit chains used in the transmission of the packet, as defined in 30.9.
-In a MIMO BRP TXSS, channel measurements shall be obtained during the reception of a single EDMG BRP-TX packet.

 A STA that is part of a MIMO BRP TXSS and receives EDMG BRP-TX packets shall perform channel measurements using all of its DMG antennas simultaneously and provide feedback for each of its DMG antennas, as defined in 10.38.9.5.4.
-The total number of AWV configurations used in the transmit training is equal to the total number of AWV configurations employed in the transmission of all N orthogonal waveforms that comprise the TRN field of the EDMG BRP-TX packet.

 The TRN-Unit RX Pattern field in the EDMG-Header-A of EDMG BRP-TX packets used in MIMO BRP TXSS shall be set to 1.

-The TXSS-RECIPROCAL subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start a MIMO BRP TXSS shall be equal to 0.

 For EDMG BRP-TX packets transmitted in a MIMO BRP TXSS, the value of the TXVECTOR parameter EDMG_TRN_LEN shall be set to k, where k is the number of TRN-Units used in the transmit training.

 10.38.9.5.3 BRP TXSS execution